Who should buy the Onitsuka Tiger

 Mexico 66’s story: Onitsuka Tiger’s best-selling model

-Considered as the most iconic Onitsuka Tiger shoes, the Mexico 66 is once again made available in the market after a brief hiatus.
+Considered the most iconic Onitsuka Tiger shoes, the Mexico 66 is again made available in the market after a brief hiatus.
 It was first launched as a cutting-edge running sneaker during the pre-trials for the Mexico City Olympic games in 1966.
-The shoe was initially called the Limber UP Leather BK, and according to the brand's history of this kick, it is one of the first shoes to feature the Onitsuka Tiger stripe.
-Later on, the shoe was apparently renamed to a more notable moniker that signifies its origins - Onitsuka Tiger Mexico 66.
+The shoe was initially called the Limber UP Leather BK, and according to the brand's history of this kick, it is one of the first shoes to feature the Onitsuka Tigerstripe.
+Later on, the shoe was renamed to a more famous moniker that signifies its origins - Onitsuka Tiger Mexico 66.

-In 1977, Onitsuka Tiger decided to change its name to Asics, which is an abbreviation for a Latin expression that goes "Anima Sana In Corpore Sano" meaning "a healthy mind in a healthy body."
+In 1977, Onitsuka Tiger decided to change its name to Asics, an abbreviation for a Latin expression that goes "Anima Sana In Corpore Sano," meaning "a healthy mind in a healthy body."
 This was the company's core value that would be the basis for everything they do.
-But in the early 2000s, they brought back Onitsuka Tiger along with its iconic footwear.
-Since then, the Onitsuka Tiger Mexico 66 has been released in a steady stream of colorways and iterations enjoying a low-key yet consistent success.
+But in the early 2000s, they brought back Onitsuka Tiger and its iconic footwear.
+Since then, the Onitsuka Tiger Mexico 66 has been released in a steady stream of colorways and iterations, enjoying a low-key yet consistent success.
 For the same reason, the shoe would sometimes be called the Asics Onitsuka Tiger Mexico 66 or Onitsuka Tiger by Asics Mexico 66.

-Some of the iconic moments that helped establish Mexico 66's reputation are when Bruce Lee was seen wearing it in the movie Game Of Death, and with Uma Thurman paying tribute to Bruce Lee by wearing it in the movie Kill Bill.
-Today, it is available in the market with uppers crafted from different textured materials and embellishments.
+Some of the iconic moments that helped establish Mexico 66's reputation were when Bruce Lee was seen wearing it in the movie Game Of Death, and with Uma Thurman paying tribute to Bruce Lee by wearing it in the movie Kill Bill.
+Today, it is available with uppers crafted from different textured materials and embellishments.

 Colorways of the Mexico 66

 With more than five decades of production, the Onitsuka Tiger Mexico 66 is inevitably available in an abundance of colorway options.
-Some of them are white/blue, white/black, white/white, birch/green, birch/Indian ink/latte, yellow/black, black/white, dark blue/vaporous grey, aluminum/birch, peacoat/honey ginger, coffee/feather grey, birch/taupe grey, Asics blue/black, rose water/grape, hiking green/safari khaki, gris blue/oatmeal, deep sapphire/white, and dark sepia/port royal.
+Some of them are white/blue, white/black, white/white, birch/green, birch/Indian ink/latte, yellow/black, black/white, dark blue/vaporous grey.
+There are aluminum/birch, peacoat/honey ginger, coffee/feather grey, birch/taupe grey too.
+Added to its growing list are Asics blue/black, rose water/grape, hiking green/safari khaki, iris blue/oatmeal, deep sapphire/white, and dark sepia/port royal.

 Iterations of the Mexico 66

-Throughout the sneaker’s existence, a number of style variations have been made available.
+Throughout the sneaker’s existence, many style variations have been made available.
 The following are some of the latest versions out now.
-The Onitsuka Tiger Mexico 66 SD is a ‘Super Deluxe’ model that’s made of the finest Japanese materials, while the Mexico 66 VIN (Vintage) is crafted from vintage leather for that stylishly used effect.
-The Mexico 66 Slip-on model is easily one of the most popular renditions of the classic 66 silhouette.
+The Onitsuka Tiger Mexico 66 SD is a ‘Super Deluxe’ model made of the finest Japanese materials, while the Mexico 66 VIN (Vintage) is crafted from vintage leather for that stylishly used effect.
+The Mexico 66 Slip-on model is easily one of the most famous renditions of the classic 66 silhouette.
 Lastly, the Onitsuka Tiger Mexico 66 Soft Marty is an eco-friendly iteration of the iconic running sneaker.